USC Kaufman students travel to Mexico for Gala de Danza

 For some, their first international performance

 BFA student Zackery Torres (BFA ’21) gave a behind-the-scenes look at USC Kaufman’s trip to Los Cabos in the video above.
 Torres explained that for many USC Kaufman students, this performance was their first venture out of the country.
 For even more students, it was their first time dancing at a venue like the Viceroy.
 The entire performance was almost surreal for Torres.
-Just being in the presence of such renowned professionals and willing students inspired him to mature as an artist.
+Just being in the presence of such renowned professionals and willing students inspired them to mature as an artist.

-“This class is truly pushing my artistry and my technique in ways I did not think were possible,” he said.
+“This class is truly pushing my artistry and my technique in ways I did not think were possible,” they said.
 “In class, I’m so inspired by the students’ willingness to soak up what our Vice Dean [Jodie Gates] has to say about ballet.
 We get this every day, but watching them work so hard and look awesome is so special.”

-On top of a rare performance opportunity, Torres and his fellow students also participated in photo shoots in Los Cabos.
+On top of a rare performance opportunity, Torres and their fellow students also participated in photo shoots in Los Cabos.
 The concentration of artists at the Gala ensures a high standard for content.
 The students posed for Lincoln, VOGUE Mexico and more, with direction by Vice Dean Jodie Gates.

-“They’re all so beautiful and the fact that we’re able to perform alongside them is…it takes my breath away to watch them exit the stage, and walk on next with my fellow dancers…it’s something that I can’t explain,” he said.
+“They’re all so beautiful and the fact that we’re able to perform alongside them is…it takes my breath away to watch them exit the stage, and walk on next with my fellow dancers…it’s something that I can’t explain,” they said.